-The overall hazard has been determined by adding together the scores for the individual contributory factors.
 Once total scores have been established across the Proposed Scheme, these are categorised into a five-point hazard scale.
-The maximum possible score if the top score was hit for each category, taking into account the weighting for peat depth and slope, is 36.
+The maximum possible score if the top score was met for each category is 26.
 This allows simple incorporation into an assessment of risk, but provides a degree of mitigation against uncertainty in such a semi-quantitative scoring system.
 Table 9 shows the five-point hazard scale.